Part 3: Trust Region Optimization via Sequence Masking

 $$ \rho(y) = \prod_{t=0}^{T-1} \rho_t, \quad \text{where} \quad \rho_t = \frac{\pi(y_t|x, y_{\lt t})}{\mu(y_t|x, y_{\lt t})} $$

-Even when the per-token mismatch is small, this product grows (or shrinks) exponentially with sequence length $T$.
+Even when the per-token mismatch is small, this product grows (or shrinks) exponentially with sequence length $T$ almost everywhere along the trajectory.

 Formal Analysis: Let $\bar{\rho} = \mathbb{E}[\rho_t]$ denote the expected per-token ratio.
 If we assume (for simplicity) that the $\rho_t$ are independent with $\bar{\rho} \gt 1$, then: